It's no secret that the tech industry is full of jargon and unclear terms that most often seem confusing to people outside of the industry.

 IoT vs. Connected vs. Smart

-Smart: "Smart" devices provide some automation for specific use cases, such as an appliance with an intuitive user interface.
-These devices may not require an internet connection to provide added functionality, distinguishing them from IoT devices.
+Smart devices provide some automation for specific use cases, such as for example an appliance with an intuitive user interface.
+These devices may not require an internet connection to provide added functionality, which distinguishes them from IoT devices.

-Internet of Things: "IoT" devices communicate with a local network or the broader internet.
-As a result, they create more scalable, upgradeable, and future-proof "smart" and "connected" devices.
+IoT devices communicate with a local network or the broader internet.
+As a result, they are a category that's more scalable, upgradeable, and future-proof "smart" and "connected" devices.

 There are also subsets of each of these categories.
 For instance, Smart Home devices may connect appliances, thermostats, and other home devices to the Internet.
 And the Industrial Internet of Things (IIoT) represents IoT technologies in the workplace, enabling control over machines and other capabilities (discussed in greater detail below).